Keegan-Evans/Keegan-Evans.github.io/_posts/2020-10-21-Daily-Update.md

   will discuss when I get to them.

-  My plan up to this point has been to read the chapter on one day and then create anki flash cards on the next day using the review section as a guide.
+  My plan up to this point has been to read the chapter on one day and then create Anki flash cards on the next day using the review section as a guide.
 I will detail this process more later.
 As an aid to the creation of flash cards, I also purchased the Premium Digital Edition of the book directly through Pearson.
 The print version of the book